4-Star Stocks Poised to Pop: Banco Santander

 With that in mind, let's take a closer look at Santander's business and see what CAPS investors are saying about the stock right now.

-What do you think about Santander, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, Santander may not be your top choice.